DevinDevelopment/TutorFinder/README.md

 ## Description

-In this project we will create a an application that will help student find the perfect tutor for there needs by displaying all available tutors and their reviews.
+In this project we will create a an application that will help students find the perfect tutor for there needs by displaying all available tutors and their reviews.

 This website relys on our users to leave tutor reviews.
 These tutor reviews will be listed for other users to use as a reference.